Internet Explorer Mobile: Version 1

 Pocket Internet Explorer was first introduced in Windows CE 1.0, released in November 1996.
 It does not derive from the Internet Explorer code and was written from scratch for being as lightweight as possible.
-PIE 1.1 was later released that supported cookies, HTTPS, and SSL.
+PIE 1.1 was later released, which supported cookies, HTTPS, and SSL.

 Version 2 and 3

 Pocket Internet Explorer 2.0, released in September 1997 with Windows CE 2.0, added many new features: offline browsing, resizing images to fit to screen, and richer HTML support, including framesets and tables.
 PIE 3.0, introduced in July 1998 with Windows CE 2.10, added support for JScript and various secure protocols.

 Version 4

-Pocket Internet Explorer 4 was the first to support ActiveX, CSS, VBScript as well as further extending support for HTTPS and advanced HTML features.
-Pocket PC 2002 version of PIE brought limited support for DHTML and XML, and also the ability to browse WAP sites – a feature not present in Internet Explorer for PC, Internet Explorer 6.0 added support for IFrames.
+Pocket Internet Explorer 4 was the first to support ActiveX, CSS, VBScript, and further extended support for HTTPS and advanced HTML features.
+The Pocket PC 2002 version of PIE provided limited support for DHTML and XML, and also the ability to browse WAP sites – a feature not present in Internet Explorer for PC.
+Internet Explorer 6.0 added support for IFrames.
 The web browser supports FTP, XSLT, cookies and animated GIFs among other features.